-A quick who’s who of the relevant mythological figures for “Perdita”
+A quick who’s who of the relevant mythological figures in “Perdita”

-2. Prometheus is a god with a rocky relationship to Zeus.
-In many stories he frequently tricks Zeus and embarrasses him.
+2. Prometheus is a god who frequently tricks Zeus and embarrasses him.
 He is best known for stealing fire from the gods and giving it to humankind.
-As a result, Prometheus is often depicted as a special friend of humanity—a sort of patron saint—who gives humankind a special skill that none of the other creatures have: that of harnessing and utilizing fire and all its associated technologies.
+As a result, Prometheus is often depicted as a special friend of humanity because he gives humankind a special skill that no other creatures has: that of harnessing and utilizing fire and all its associated technologies.
 In 18th century Europe (the time of the Western Enlightenment), Prometheus became associated with scientific advancement, technological innovation and the triumph of “reason” over religion and superstition.
-Mary Shelley’s Gothic novel, Frankenstein (subtitled “Or the Modern Prometheus”) (1818), is a critical exploration of the underside of technology and the modern agenda to master nature and all her secrets—including that of giving life.
+Mary Shelley’s Gothic novel, Frankenstein (subtitled “Or the Modern Prometheus”) (1818), is a critical exploration of the underside of technology and the modern agenda to master Nature and all her secrets—including that of giving life.

 In Greek mythology, Zeus punishes Prometheus for his many transgressions by chaining him to a mountain.
 Each night an eagle visits Prometheus and eats his liver.
 During the day, Prometheus’ liver regenerates itself—only to be eaten again by the eagle at night.
 This goes on for thousands of years until Hercules rescues Prometheus.
-The phrase a “Promethean agony,” then, captures this sense of a horrible torture that goes on and on.
+The phrase a “Promethean agony” captures this sense of a horrible torture that goes on and on, seemingly without end.

 3. Hephaestus is the son of Zeus and Hera (goddess of love) and a master craftsman.
-He is said to have been born crippled and to have made the winged helmet of Hermes, Achilles’ armour, Helios’ chariot, and the golden lions and dogs at the entrance to Alkinoos (who could tell the difference between friends and intruders and bite only the latter).
+He is said to have been born crippled and to have made the winged helmet of Hermes, Achilles’ armour, Helios’ chariot, and the golden lions and dogs at the entrance to Alkinoos.
 One of Hephaestus’ tasks was to make the chains binding Prometheus to the mountaintop, thus assisting Zeus in inflicting his horrible punishment.